Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module1_baseline/README.md

    3. File menu -> Open Summary...
    4. Browse to <code>./build</code>
    5. Select cholesky_kernel_hw_emu_xclbin_<b>run</b>_summary (prefixed with the blue "play" pictogram)
-   6. Navigate around by yourself ([see this 45 seconds looping gif](../images/analyzer_anim.gif)) to see how to go around in Vitis Analyzer)
+   6. Navigate around by yourself ([see this 45 seconds looping gif](../images/analyzer_anim.gif)) to see how to go around in Vitis Analyzer.

       Make sure to check:
       1. Profile summary
       2. Guidance reports - indicates area of improvement